dbt-labs/docs.getdbt.com/website/docs/community/resources/speaking-at-a-meetup.md

 ### Responding to a conference Call for Speakers

 If you’re submitting a response for a Call for Speakers, and talking about dbt, we’re happy to work with you on this.
-You can email us at [community@dbtlabs.com](mailto:community@dbtlabs.com) for more information.
+You may email us at [community@dbtlabs.com](mailto:community@dbtlabs.com) for more information.